UAnagha/Ovarian-Cyst-Detection-Using-Deep-Learning-Techniques./README.md

 # Ovarian Cyst Detection using Deep Learning

 ## Abstract
-This project involves developing a Convolutional Neural Network (CNN) based model for classifying ultrasound images of ovaries as normal or containing cysts.
+This project involves developing a Convolutional Neural Network (CNN) based model named OvarianNet for classifying ultrasound images of ovaries as normal or containing cysts.
 The goal is to aid in the early and accurate detection of ovarian cysts, which are fluid-filled sacs that develop on or within the ovaries.
 Manual identification of cysts in ultrasound images can be challenging, so this automated approach aims to improve detection accuracy and efficiency.

 The research utilizes a dataset of labeled ultrasound images that have been pre-processed to normalize them and augmented to increase diversity.
 The CNN architecture includes convolution layers for feature extraction and fully connected layers for classification.
 Various models, including SequentialNet, DenseNet169, ResNet50, and MobileNet, were compared to evaluate their performance.